Flamingods: Moshi Moshi signing

 In February 2017 the group signed with indie label Moshi Moshi Records to release their EP Kewali, a followup to their album Majesty the previous year.
 The band toured with the EP, appearing at SXSW in Austin for the first time.
 In the same year the band released a remix album of Majesty, which included remixes by artists such as Ibibio Sound Machine, Meridian Brothers and ex-Oasis member Andy Bell.
 The band also re-recorded a live version of their track "Hyperborea" from their second album with producer Dan Carey under his Speedy Wunderground label.

 In January 2019, Flamingods released the track "Marigold" from upcoming album Levitation, which will be released by Moshi Moshi on 3 May 2019.
 The band have been announced as headliners of Are You Listening?
 Festival in Reading in April 2019.

 Levitation (2019)

 2019's Levitation was influenced by the band's exposure to funk, Turkish psych rock and other eclectic Middle Eastern and South Asian sounds of the 1970s.
 Levitation has so far received significant music press coverage, being positively reviewed by Line of Best Fit, MysticSons, BackSeatMafia, Loud and Quiet, SoundBlab, Selective Memory Mag, KEXP, and with interviews in Clash AllThingsLoud and Source, as well as in international media.

 In print media, the album received 3/5 by Q magazine, 7/10 from Long Live Vinyl and 3/5 by DIY, and the band appeared extensively on radio including BBC Radio 6 shows with DJs Lauren Lavere, Mark Riley and Tom Ravenscroft.

+In 2024, the band announced an extended hiatus, citing the cost of touring and sustaining a band alongside their personal lives and jobs.